Theophilus Shepstone: Early life

 Theophilus Shepstone was born at Westbury-on-Trym near Bristol, England.
-When he was three years old his father, the Rev. William Theophilus, emigrated to Cape Colony.
-Young Shepstone was educated at the native mission stations at which his father worked, and the lad acquired great proficiency in the indigenous languages of South Africa, a circumstance which determined his career.
+When he was three years old his father, the Rev. William Theophilus Shepstone, emigrated to Cape Colony.
+Young Shepstone was educated at the native mission stations at which his father worked, and the boy acquired great proficiency in the indigenous languages of South Africa, a circumstance which determined his career.
 In the Xhosa War of 1835 he served as headquarters interpreter on the staff of the governor, Sir Benjamin d'Urban, and at the end of the campaign remained on the frontier as clerk to the agent for the local tribes.

 Natal

 In 1838 he was one of the party sent from Cape Colony to occupy Port Natal on behalf of Britain.
 This force was recalled in 1839 when Shepstone was appointed British resident among the Fengu and other tribes in Kaffraria.
 Here he remained until the definite establishment of British rule in Natal and its organisation as an administrative entity, when Shepstone was made (1845) agent for the native tribes.
 In 1848 he became captain-general of the native levies; in 1855 judicial assessor in native causes; and, in 1856, on the remodelling of the Natal government, secretary for native affairs and a member of the executive and legislative councils.
 This position he held until 1877.

 Thus for over thirty years, he was the director of native policy in Natal.
-A man of strong will and pronounced views he gained a great influence over the indigenous people, by whom he was called "father," and given the nickname "Somtseu" (a famed black hunter) by the Zulus, allegedly when he fled before an elephant, but more likely in childhood.
+A man of strong will and pronounced views, he gained a great influence over the indigenous people, by whom he was called "father old man," and given the nickname "Somtseu" (a famed black hunter) by the Zulus, allegedly when he fled before an elephant, but more likely in childhood.
 The main line of his policy was to maintain tribal customs as far as consistent with principles of humanity, and not to attempt to force the civilisation.
 The result of his policy remained traceable for some time in the condition and status of the Natal peoples.
 While he remained in charge there was but one serious revolt—that of Langalibalele in 1873 against a demand that guns be registered.

 Shepstone's influence with the Zulus was made use of by the Natal government; in 1861 he visited the Zulu Kingdom and obtained from Mpande a public recognition of Cetshwayo as his successor.
 Twelve years later Shepstone attended the proclamation of Cetshwayo as king, the Zulu chief promising Shepstone to live at peace with his neighbours.
-In 1874 and again in 1876 Shepstone travelled to London on South African affairs.
+In 1874 and again in 1876 Shepstone travelled to London on colonial affairs.